 MARA 5009 Coastal Zone Management – 0.5 credit

-Elective courses (1.5 credits) – 3 elective courses (worth 0.5 credits each) are selected in collaboration with the MAP Director over the course of the MMM program.
+Elective courses (1.5 credits) – 3 elective courses (worth 0.5 credits each) are selected in collaboration with a MAP Elective Selection Advisor over the course of the MMM program.

 Sustainable Oceans Conference - annual MMM student-led conference

 As part of the MMM degree, each MMM student class is required to plan and host the Sustainable Oceans Conference which is supported by the Sobey Fund for Oceans.
 The conference is the only ocean related student-led conference of its type in Atlantic Canada and has been successfully executed since 2012.
 Throughout the years, each MMM class chooses a topical theme on marine affairs to inspire interdisciplinary approaches for creating health oceans and sustainable economies.
 The conference brings together an audience of students, faculty, members of the marine management community, and the general public.